sa-ne/openshift4-rhv-upi/README.md

 |dhcp\_server\_subnet|IP Subnet used to configure dhcpd.conf|
 |load\_balancer\_ip|This IP address of your load balancer (the server that HAProxy will be installed on)|

 For the individual node configuration, be sure to update the hosts in the `pg` hostgroup.
 Several parameters will need to be changed for _each_ host including `ip`, `storage_domain` and `network`.
+You can also specify `mac_address` for each of the VMs in its `network` section (if you don't, VMs will obtain their MAC address from cluster's MAC pool automatically).
 Match up your RHV environment with the inventory file.

 Under the `webserver` and `loadbalancer` group include the FQDN of each host.
 Also make sure you configure the `httpd_port` variable for the web server host.
 In this example, the web server that will serve up installation artifacts and load balancer (HAProxy) are the same host.